packages

 9.5 Summary

-In this chapter, we showed some ways to investigate the geospatial coordinates of your data and determine the level of precision, uncertainty (accuracy?), or obfucsation.
+In this chapter, we showed some ways to investigate the geospatial coordinates of our data and determine the degree of precision or uncertainty around each data point.

 In the next chapter, we’ll see examples of issues with coordinates that require correcting or removing.